 Brexit Travel Information

-Many people are already booking their travel plans for 2019, and have questions about what might happen after 29th March 2019 when the UK leaves the European Union (EU).
+Many people are already booking their travel plans for 2019/2020, and have questions about what might happen after 12th April 2019 when the UK leaves the European Union (EU) if there is no deal made.
 While the political situation remains uncertain, ABTA has identified actions travellers may wish to take in advance to help avoid unnecessary future disruption.